Many U.S. states prohibit alcohol education by parents. This is a radical change over time

 IV.
 Resources: Alcohol Education by Parents

-Drinking with Parents is “Protective” of Alcohol Abuse.
-(Different study.)
+- Drinking with Parents is “Protective” of Alcohol Abuse.

-This website is for information only.
-Thus, it make no sugestions about alcohol education by parents.
+- This site gives no advice.
+Thus, it gives no advice about alcohol education by parents.